Services Icon

 Suboxone vs. other medications: Do side effects differ?

 Suboxone is often compared to other medications like methadone and naltrexone.
 While all these medications are effective for treating opioid dependence, they differ in their side effects and potential for misuse.
-Suboxone tends to have a lower potential for misuse due to its partial agonist nature, whereas methadone, a full opioid agonist, carries a higher risk of dependence and more severe respiratory side effects.
+Suboxone tends to have a lower potential for misuse due to its partial agonist nature, and a full comparison with methadone can be found in our suboxone vs methadone breakdown.

-Naltrexone, an opioid antagonist, does not carry the risk of dependence but may cause different side effects, such as nausea and liver issues.
+Naltrexone, an opioid antagonist, does not carry the risk of dependence but may cause different side effects, as explained in our naltrexone vs suboxone guide.

 When to talk to your doctor about Suboxone side effects